PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 Built Distribution’s Core Metadata:

 - Inside the root SBOM directory, packaging tools MUST reproduce the directory structure under which the source files are located relative to the project root.
-The root SBOM directory is specified in a later section.

 - Path delimiters MUST be the forward slash character (